logo for organic-pet-digest.com

 Keep your dog away from harmful environmental elements, such as cigarette smoke, car exhaust (from riding in the back of a pick-up, for example), chemicals from various products, and do not allow your dog to lie near a TV or microwave for extended periods of time.

-Herbal remedies such as common oat, blue vervain and skullcap are effective towards improving the nervous system.
+Herbal dog remedies such as common oat, blue vervain and skullcap are effective towards improving the nervous system.

-Homeopathic remedies can control the seizures without sacrificing other areas of your dogs health as prescription drugs do.
+Dog homeopathic remedies can control the seizures without sacrificing other areas of your dogs health as prescription drugs do.
 Your holistic vet may recommend Belladonna, Thuya or Arnica Montana.

-Acupuncture therapy in conjunction with other treatments has been effective with many patients.
+Acupuncture therapy for dogs in conjunction with other treatments has been effective with many patients.
 Tiny needles are placed in up to ten parts of your dog’s body from 20 minutes to over a month.